shmuhammadd/dailyml/daily_0024.md

 - They will never achieve the maximum possible performance without using the entire dataset.

 ## Answer

+> With active learning, we can build a model that will achieve better performance with fewer labeled samples by allowing the algorithm to choose the data that will provide the most information to its training process.

 Claire and Phil do not need to use the entire dataset to build a model that reaches its maximum possible performance.
 However, they will need a smart strategy to select the data they need to label.